zjumh/mental-health-during-COVID/README.md

 # Mental-Health-during-COVID
-A program analyzing public mental health during the COVID-19 pandemic
+This repository shares the related code and data of our paper "Tracking the Impact of COVID-19 on Public Mental Health Using Social Media"
 # Data
-We collected 368,816,761 tweets related to COVID.After remove tweets containing URLs only containing keywords "China", 133,062,265 tweets were ramined.
-Then we found 2,973,319 mental health-related tweets applying mental health lexicon, which was curated by a psychiatrist and a psychologist.Limited to the Twitter private policy, we couldn't upload the tweet texts directly.
-We will release Tweet ID and our code after the paper is accepted.
+We collected 368,816,761 tweets COVID-19 related tweets based on "Tracking Social Media Discourse About the COVID-19 Pandemic: Development of a Public Coronavirus Twitter Data Set".
+After an initial filtering and cleaning step(remove tweets containing URLs,etc), 133,062,265 tweets were kept.
+Then we applied a expert curated mental health related keywords to extract the mental health related tweets, which resulted in 2,973,319 tweets. .
+We will upload the code and data(Tweet IDs due to the Twitter Privacy Policy) once our paper is accepted.